hyperledger-archives/fabric/docs/glossary.md

 <tr>
 <td width="20%"><b>Consensus</b></td>
 <td>
-The default consensus algorithm of OBC is called Sieve.
+The default consensus algorithm of Hyperledger fabric is called Sieve.
 It is a new algorithm, enhancing the “classic” PBFT mechanism in that it allows validating nodes to do a best effort in identifying non-deterministic transactions.
 </td>
 </tr>
 </table>